webrecorder/pywb/docs/manual/owb-to-pywb-config.rst

 It's also possible to combine directories, individual CDX files, and even a remote index from OutbackCDX in a single collection
 (as long as all CDX are in the same format).

-pywb will query all the sources simulanteously to find the best match.
+pywb will query all the sources simultaneously to find the best match.

 .. code:: yaml